maybeflexa/Wraith-Lib/Documentation.md

 ## Slider

-Lets the user pick a number from a range.
+Pick a number from a range.

 ```lua
 local Slider = Tabs.Main:AddSlider("WalkSpeed", {